Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 Physiotherapy has a beneficial effect on the body, helping to relieve inflammation, relaxing muscle fibers and increasing blood flow.

-Immobilization is carried out through the use of various corsets and restraints.
+Immobilization is carried out through the use of various corsets and restraint devices.

 As for exercise therapy and massage, they are necessary for the rehabilitation of the patient after immobilization and surgery.